codefellows-seattle-javascript-401d22/37-cookies-and-auth/lab-melanie/README.md

 ## Installation
 #### Back-end
-1. This app uses the back-end code from a previous lab, [Lab 14: Two Resource API](https://github.com/melaniebcohen/14-two-resource-api/tree/master/melanie-lab).
-To start, download the files from that repository.
+1. This app uses the back-end code that is forked from [Sluggram](https://github.com/slugbyte/sluggram).
+To start, download the files within this repository's `back-end` folder.
-2. `cd` to the repository directory and run `npm i`
+2. `cd` to the `back-end` folder and run `npm i`
-3. Use `npm run start` to run the app locally (make sure a local Mongo database is running).
-Alternatively, use the `npm run start-db` script also included in the `package.json` file.
+3. Use `npm run start` to run the app locally (make sure a local Mongo database is running) on `localhost:3000`.
 4. Verify your server is running using a local `.env` file before launching the front-end app.

 #### Front-end
-1. Once your back-end is running, download the files from this repository
-2. `cd` to the repository directory and run `npm i`
+1. Once you've downloaded this repo's code, `cd` to the repository directory and run `npm i`
-3. Use `npm run watch` to run the app locally with a local `.env` file.
+2. Use `npm run watch` to run the app locally with a local `.dev.env` file.
-4. Navigate to `localhost:<PORT>` to explore the app
+3. Navigate to `localhost:8080` to sign up for the app and subsequently sign in.
+More functionality to come!

 ## Application Details
 * This app uses `React` and is comprised of the following components: